controlplusn/Tasks-Manager/README.md

    - Users can delete tasks they no longer need.

 10. Task Search:
-   - Users can search for specific tasks based on keywords or categories.
+   - Users can search for specific tasks based on titles, due dates, or categories.

 ## Installation